Teaching Team: Mrs Barter and Mrs Chavush

 We are using the RE curriculum Understanding Christianity again this year and will be examining some key concepts starting with Creation and Incarnation.

 Sound and Electricity are our themes for the term and we will be carrying out lots of practical work to help us understand how sound travels and how circuits function.

-Our topic is ‘When in Rome’ and we will be learning about life at that time, key historical figures and events.
+Our theme is ‘What the Romans did for us’ and we will be learning about life at that time, key historical figures and events.
 Our inquiry question is ‘How did the Romans change Britain/” and we will be considering why the Roman invasion was successful, how and why they invaded and the innovations they made.
 From a geographical perspective, we will be learning about the major countries and capitals in Europe and the human and physical aspects of Rome’s geography.

 Art and design

 We will be learning about the work of the artist Giorgio Morandi and using his still life paintings as a platform for developing our understanding of perspective.
 We will also be exploring surface patterns and design.

 In Year 4, we are fortunate to have weekly ukulele lessons with Mr Lawrence.
 Instruments are provided by the school.

 Our PE session will take place on a Monday morning and Thursday afternoon with Mr Luckhurst.
 Please ensure your child has a labelled PE kit in school all week.

 Homelearning and reading